 Write down your longer-term financial goals and put them in order of how important they are to you.
 Then think about what it would take to actually achieve the goals at the top of your list.
 Not sure how much your goals might cost?
 You can find all kinds of estimating tools online, like this one to calculate how much you’ll need to retire.

 Add up how much money you’ll need for your top short-term and long-range goals.

-That’s a capital expenditures projection you made there.
+You just made a capital expenditures projection.
 (Are you sure you’ve never done this before?)